emmaC11/Caesar-Cipher/README.md

 * There is a summary paragraph that explains how to use the Caesair Cipher.
 * ADD IMAGE

+# **Testing**
+## Validator Testing
+* add conntent

+## Responsive Testing
+* The website was tested on several devices and screen sizes to ensure it was responsvie regardless of the screen size.
+It has been tested on desktop, Ipad Mini, Ipad Air, Iphone 5, Samsung Galaxy S8+, Iphone X, Iphone SE.
+Mobile devices have been tested in portrait and landscape mode.
+The site has been tested in Chrome, Edge, FireFox & Brave browsers.

+## Lighthouse Testing
+* The Lighthouse tool in Chrome DevTools is used to test a websites performance & accessibility.
+It is an open-source automated tool used to improve the quality of webpages.
+When I tested my website, an audit report was returned indicating that my website has high performance and is accessible.
+* ADD SCREENSHOT

+## Event Listener Testing
+* All button clicks trigger an event.
+When the 'encrypt' or 'decrypt' button is clicked on the home screen, the home page is hidden and the input section is displayed.
+* The return button in the encrypt decrypt section hides the input section and displays the home screen when clicked.
+* The help button on the home screen, opens the help.html page and displays the help page.
+* The return button in the help page returns to index.html (the home screen) when clicked.
+* The 'encrypt'/'decrypt' display the ciphertext when clicked.

 ## Other Images to use in readme
 ![image](https://user-images.githubusercontent.com/83119583/185809044-8c44ea92-42fd-4f02-939f-3135bed5a39b.png)
 ![image](https://user-images.githubusercontent.com/83119583/185809121-9e3c5c0a-ceae-4d43-850b-ed086c85acd6.png)